 CAROL DEMENT writes mainstream/historical fiction.
-Her first novel, Saving Nary , was a finalist in the 2017 Next Generation Indie Book Awards, a first prize winner in the 21018 North Street Book Awards and an Honorable Mention in the 2019 Writers Digest Self-Published Book Awards.
-Saving Nary, a tale of Cambodian refugees resettling in the Pacific Northwest, is available in print or Kindle editions through her website or at Amazon.com, or can be ordered by your local bookseller.
-She is currently at work on her second novel, due in 2021.
-Please visit Carol’s website for more information: www.caroldement.com.
-Carol is also a field editor and peer reviewer for The Journal of the American Society of Acupuncturists, and formerly, Meridians: A Journal of American Acupuncture.
-She has also published in The American Acupuncturist.
+Her first novel, Saving Nary , was a finalist in the 2017 Next Generation Indie Book Awards, a first prize winner in the 2018 North Street Book Awards and an Honorable Mention in the 2019 Writers Digest Self-Published Book Awards.
+Saving Nary, a tale of Cambodian refugees resettling in the Pacific Northwest, is available in print or Kindle editions at Amazon.com, or can be ordered by your local bookseller.
+She is currently at work on her second novel, due in 2022.

 DANIEL RICE While not entertaining a pair of young lads or pulling the 9 to 5, Dan writes fiction, mostly speculative.
 His debut fantasy novel Solarflame will be released in 2021.
 To read his thoughts on writing and view his complete bibliography, please visit https://danscifi.com.